 I don’t do product reviews on my blog.
 I do occasionally accept products if they genuinely interest me and I give them a shout out through my social media channels.
 I make no promises to highlight your product just because you have sent me a free sample.
 I only recommend products I genuinely love.
 I do occasionally accept cookbooks for review, but keep in mind I will only review books that are in line with my ethos.
 Get in touch via my contact form.

 Can we hire you to develop recipes/style/photograph our product or partner with you to do social media/sponsored blog posts?

 I do a couple of sponsored blog posts per year with companies that align with my beliefs.
 Same goes for social media posts.
-If you think your product suits me and my audience please get in contact via the form at the top of the page and I’ll send you my media kit, we can go from there.
-I work as a freelance recipe developer/stylist and photographer, if you like me to work with you please get in contact via the form at the top of the page.
+If you think your product suits me and my audience please get in contact via my contact form and I’ll send you my media kit, we can go from there.
+I work as a freelance recipe developer/stylist and photographer, if you like to work with me, get in touch.

 Do you have ad space on your blog?

 Not at the moment, but this may change in the future.
 Please get in contact via the form at the top of my page.

 The wonderful Noor from Smuug.com

 I’ve spotted a few spelling and grammar mistakes on here..

 Oh yes.
 There are always a few, sometimes many 😉 I am the worlds worst speller.
 I’d hate for you to see my posts prior to spell check!
 If you could leave a little comment under the post, or email me that would be great!